What is RFID - How Does RFID Work

 How to Select an RFID Tag

-To read a full list of questions for selecting an RFID tag, check out our RFID Buyer&#;s Guide.
+For a comprehensive list of criteria for selecting RFID tags, consult our RFID Buyer’s Guide.

 What is an RFID Reader?

-An RFID reader is the brain of the RFID system and is necessary for any system to function.
-Readers, also called interrogators, are devices that transmit and receive radio waves in order to communicate with RFID tags.
-RFID readers are typically divided into three distinct types in terms of mobility/flexibility &#; Fixed RFID Readers, Mobile RFID Readers, and USB Readers.
+An RFID reader serves as the system's "brain," making it essential for RFID functionality.
+Often referred to as interrogators, these devices transmit and receive radio waves to communicate with RFID tags.
+Readers can be classified into three types based on mobility: Fixed RFID Readers, Mobile RFID Readers, and USB Readers.

-Mobile readers are handheld devices that allow for flexibility when reading RFID tags while still being able to communicate with a host computer or smart device.
-Most mobile devices are cordless and rely on a battery for a power source and Wi-Fi or Bluetooth for data transmission.
-There are two primary categories of Mobile RFID readers &#; readers with an onboard computer, called Mobile Computing Devices, and readers that use a Bluetooth or Auxiliary connection to a smart device or tablet, called Sleds.
+Mobile RFID readers are handheld devices that provide flexibility when reading RFID tags while maintaining communication with a host computer or smart device.
+Most mobile devices are cordless, relying on batteries and use Wi-Fi or Bluetooth for data transfer.
+Mobile RFID readers are split into two main categories: those featuring onboard computers (Mobile Computing Devices) and those that leverage Bluetooth or auxiliary connections to smart devices (Sleds).

-Learn more about RFID Readers &#; An Intro to RFID Readers: Basic Options and Features
+To learn more about RFID Readers, refer to our introductory guide - An Intro to RFID Readers: Basic Options and Features.

 Types of RFID Readers

-• Connectivity Options &#; Wi-Fi, Bluetooth, LAN, Serial, USB, Auxiliary Port
+- Connectivity - Wi-Fi, Bluetooth, LAN, Serial, USB, Auxiliary Ports

-• Available Utilities &#; HDMI, GPS, USB, Camera, GPS, GPIO, 1D/2D Barcode, Cellular Capabilities
+- Utilities - HDMI, GPS, USB, Camera, GPIO, 1D/2D Barcode, Cellular Capabilities

-• Power Options &#; Power Adapter, PoE, Battery, In-Vehicle, USB
+- Power Options - Adapter, PoE, Battery, Vehicle, USB

 How much do RFID Readers Cost?